Robinpig/Note/docs/CS/Java/JDK/Collection/Map.md

 ### Fields

+Treeify and untreeify using different threshold to improve performance.

 ```java
 //The default initial capacity - MUST be a power of two.
 static final int DEFAULT_INITIAL_CAPACITY = 1 << 4; // aka 16